waymondrang/docsafterdark/README.md

     - Normal and midnight variants
 - Vibrant light mode
 - Customizable accent color
-- Adjustable document background (unstable)
+- Adjustable document background (unstable on Chromium browsers)
 - Colorful and grayscale document invert (may affect images)
 - Toggleable document border
+- Accessible settings popup
 - Quick toggle button (removable)
-- Accessible settings popup
 - Non-destructive

 ### Quick toggle button

 If enabled, click the button in the bottom-left corner of the screen to instantly enable/disable the extension for the current document.

-Pressing this button only temporarily enables/disables the extension; to properly turn the extension off, use the settings popup.
-You can hide this toggle button in the settings popup.
+Pressing this button will only temporarily enable/disable the extension; to properly turn the extension off, use the settings popup.
+You can hide this toggle button in the settings popup as well.

 ## Installation